Kaspersky and the Russian government: Transparency Initiative and data-centers moves

-Kaspersky Transparency Centers are operating in Zurich, Madrid, Kuala Lumpur and São Paulo.
+Kaspersky Transparency Centers are operating in Zürich, Madrid, Kuala Lumpur and São Paulo.
 In early 2021, the North American Transparency Center will open in New Brunswick, Canada in partnership with the CyberNB Association.
 At all of Kaspersky's Transparency Centers, the company provides the opportunity to compile the company's software from its source code and compare it with the publicly available one.

 The Transparency Centers source code reviews do not address the methods used as alleged in the NSA theft controversy.
 The NSA theft controversy is alleged to have been performed at the Moscow, Russia data center where the results of the scanning of users machines reside and under Russian law the Russian Government can compel Kaspersky's assistance in intercepting communications as they move through Russian computer networks.

-The way anti-virus software works on computers where it is installed requires significant control of that computer to discover malware.
-Anti-virus software can retrieve, delete, or modify any file on any computer.
+The way antivirus software works on computers where it is installed requires significant control of that computer to discover malware.
+Antivirus software can retrieve, delete, or modify any file on any computer.
 In the review of the Kaspersky source code nothing would stand out as these are standard features and functionality that are routine of all antivirus products in the process of hunting for viruses or malware.
 These features and functions would not create any red flags in the any source code reviews promoted by the Transparency Centers.
-This makes anti-virus software an inherently advantageous channel to conduct espionage.
+This makes antivirus software an inherently advantageous channel to conduct espionage.
 "U.S. official said the transparency centers are not "even a fig leaf" because they do not address the U.S. government's concerns" in the end its the "Moscow software engineers handle the [software] updates, that's where the risk comes," they said.
 "They can send malicious commands through the updaters and that comes from Russia."